 Dushanbe: Doshan Hotel – There is a range of rooms to choose from.
 Prices vary depending on the room.
 The cheapest dorm bed is $5, and the private rooms range from $17-$25.
 The property is very new and clean.
 Breakfast is included in the price.

 For more prices and deals on properties in Dushanbe, CLICK HERE.

-Planning to head into Uzbekistan from Dushanbe?
+Planning to head to Uzbekistan from Dushanbe?
 Read about the border crossing from Dushanbe to Samarkand, with a stop at the stunning Iskanderkul Lake.

 Like this post?
 Pin it!

 10 thoughts on “Pamir Highway Tour | Everything You Need to Know”

 Nice post to get a lot about Pamir Highway.